The purpose of the GIACC Advisory Council is to advise on the following issues:

 Marcos Tulio de Melo is Past President of the Brazilian Federal Council of Engineering, Architecture and Agronomy (Confea), Vice-President of the World Council of Civil Engineers (WCCE), and Co-ordinator of the Commission of Integration of Agronomy, Architecture, Geology and Engineering in MERCOSUL – CIAM – Brazilian Section.
 From 2000 to 2005, he occupied the presidency of the Regional Council of Engineering, Architecture and Agronomy of Minas Gerais (Crea-MG).
 At that time, he also took over the Co-ordination of the College of Presidents from Creas.
 In 2005, as President-elect of the Federal Council of Engineering, Architecture and Agronomy for the 2006-2008 triennial, he took over the presidency of the Supervisory Council of the World Engineers Congress third edition – WEC 2008.
 In 2008, he was re-elected for the 2009-2011 triennial presidency of Confea.
 In partnership with several entities, he has launched the Anti-corruption Movement for Engineering, Architecture and Agronomy.
 He also takes part in the Movement against Electoral Corruption (MCCE).
 He is a Civil Engineer graduated from the Federal University of Minas Gerais, and has a post-graduate degree in Economics Engineering from the Dom Cabral Foundation.

 Jaime Santamaría-Serrano was Treasurer of the World Federation of Engineering Organizations (WFEO), Past Vice-President of the Pan American Federation of Engineering Societies (UPADI), and member of its Anti-Corruption Standing Committee.
-He is a member of the Board of Directors of the Pan American Academy of Engineering, and member of its Anti-Corruption Committee.
-He is former International Director of the American Society of Civil Engineers (ASCE) and past member of its Committee on Global Principles for Professional Conduct which developed ASCE's zero tolerance policy on corruption.
+He was a member of the Board of Directors of the Pan American Academy of Engineering, and is a member of its Anti-Corruption Committee.
+He is former International Director of the American Society of Civil Engineers (ASCE) and past member of its Committee on Global Principles for Professional Conduct which developed ASCE’s zero tolerance policy on corruption.
 He is Past Vice-President of the Colombian Society of Engineers and member of its anti-corruption programs.
-He is a civil engineer, with over 50 years experience, specializing as project manager in hydropower, highways, bridges and mass transportation projects.
-He has a Master's Degree in Structural and Soils Engineering from the University of Illinois, a Bachelor in Science in Civil Engineering from the University of Pittsburgh, a title of Civil Engineer from the Universidad de los Andes, Colombia, and diplomas from the Massachusetts Institute of Technology and the Japan International Cooperation Agency.
-He was awarded the Colombian distinction "Julio Garavito Merit Order" by the Colombian Transportation Ministry, in recognition of his professional record and community services.
+He is a civil engineer, with over 50 years’ experience, specializing as project manager in hydropower, highways, bridges and mass transportation projects.
+He has a Master’s Degree in Structural and Soils Engineering from the University of Illinois, a Bachelor in Science in Civil Engineering from the University of Pittsburgh, a title of Civil Engineer from the Universidad de los Andes, Colombia, and diplomas from the Massachusetts Institute of Technology and the Japan International Cooperation Agency.
+He was awarded the Colombian distinction “Julio Garavito Merit Order” by the Colombian Transportation Ministry, in recognition of his professional record and community services.